Medicare Plus Choice (M+C): Interim Final Rule

 (h) Information on payment terms and

-.
+conditions.
 Information on payment terms and conditions was

 made available through either of the following methods: (1) The M+C